anthropics/anthropic-quickstarts/computer-use-demo/README.md

 Once the container is running, open your browser to [http://localhost:8080](http://localhost:8080) to access the combined interface that includes both the agent chat and desktop view.

-The container stores settings like API key and custom system prompt in `~/.anthropic/`.
+The container stores settings like the API key and custom system prompt in `~/.anthropic/`.
 Mount this directory to persist these settings between container runs.

 Alternative access points: